w3f/polkadot-spec/host-spec/parachains/messaging-spec.md

 ### Closing Channels

-A close channel request `ChCloseRequest` is a construct containing the following
+A close channel request is a construct containing the following
 fields:

+`ChCloseRequest`:

 - `initiator: int`: the ParaId of the parachain which initiated this request, either the sender or the receiver.